VPVasP/Govenors/README.md

 # GOVENORS
-Govenors was a group project for college.
-I was responsible for the player controller and player related mechanics.
-It is third person beat up game where you defeat enemies to progress through the next stages.
-It was created in Unity Engine.
+Developed Governors as part of a group project during my second semester of my first year in college which I was responsible for the player controller and player related mechanics.
+It is third person game where you defeat enemies to progress through the next stages.

+- Technologies Used: Unity, C#
 - You can try the game on Itch.io: (https://itchiovp.itch.io/govenors)

 ## How to Install